saurabh9495/instagram_miner/README.md

 Known Issues
 ------------
-- Throws errors if New Campaign form submission doesn't contain all fields
+- Throws errors if New Campaign form submission doesn't contain all fields.

+- If there are lots of result photos, some may not render initially on the Campaign Detail page.
+You can refresh the page and they should appear.

 Choices I Made
 -----------